krishanGuptaEC/ShoppingList/README.md

-adding text here to chekc if thsi affects only my branch
+adding text here to check if this affects only my branch